-All participating land in the project's target area, is divided into plots which each receive a habitat score annually of 0 to 100, depending on environmental quality.
-This habitat score determines one of the payment levels (habitat quality payment).
+All participating land in the project's target area, is divided into plots which each receive a habitat score annually of 0 to 100, depending on environmental quality and the date the land is left undisturbed.
+This habitat score influences the overall final payment within each plot (habitat quality payment).